quintel/documentation/modules/merit_order/Storage Project within Merit Order.markdown

 * cost paramters
 * etc

+Storage devices are physical instruments that perform load-shifting tasks (see below).
+Electricity storage is purely a power-to-power conversion, it does not convert power into heat or hydrogen (which may be a one-way route).
+Charging and discharging electricity storage leads to energy losses.
+Therefore, storage is a net consumer of energy.
+However, one needs to zoom in more closely:  For example, hydro storage plants might not only be charged by pumping up water electrically, but also by water influx from rain or rivers.
+Compressed air storage usually needs to co-fire natural gas during discharge (in order to avoid the gas turbine to freeze).
+A compressed air storage facility converts potential energy from the compressed air and chemical energy from the fuel into electricity.
+In consequence, the electricity output from a compressed air storage may be higher than its original electricity uptake.

 #### Storage Capacity (power capacity)
 Storage capacity refers to the load that a storage device draws from the grid.
 Just like the capacity of a gas plant, the storage capacity is a power measured